 Guy Ben-Ary, researcher at SymbioticA, an artistic laboratory dedicated to the research, learning and hands-on engagement with the life sciences, which is located within the University of Western Australia, will show and tell us how he was able to make human brain tissue in the lab, the core element of his 'cellF' synthesiser which will be exhibited and performed with at TodaysArt this September.

 cellF is a real-time interface between human musicians and living cells that have been altered through biotechnology.
 In the cellF performance, music is fed into these living neurons resulting in a posthuman sound piece.
 Additionally, Guy Ben-Ary will introduce his latest work in which he explores the use of beating heart cells.
 He will bring some of these beating cardiac muscle cells (cardiomyocytes).

 During the evening the audience will engage in hands-on demonstrations and discussions on what it means to work with and show this kind of sculptural material that is alive yet not a living being.
 Can we understand and experience biological sciences via interactive installations?
 And why would an artist work with this kind of material and techniques?

 This evening is a collaboration between TodaysArt and Waag.
 English spoken.
 Entrance is € 5,- (including one drink).

 Olof van Winden, director of TodaysArt, will introduce Guy Ben-Ary’s work.
-Guy Ben-Ary will present his work done at the organoids issue culture lab of Hans Clevers at the Hubrecht Institute of Utrecht University as preparation of his performance at TodaysArt.
-Lucas Evers of Waag will moderate the program.
+Guy Ben-Ary will present his work done at the organoids issue culture lab of Erik Danen at the Cancer Drug Target Discovery at the Division of Drug Discovery & Safety, as preparation of his performance at TodaysArt.
+Lucas Evers of Waag will moderate the programme.

 Guy Ben-Ary at TodaysArt